Voice of Prophecy Soloist Del Delker Passes to Her Rest

 General Conference President Ted Wilson echoed this sentiment, “When we get to heaven, we will meet many people who were not only blessed by Del’s voice but were influenced by her Christ-centered singing to make a decision to follow Jesus.”

-A Celebration of Life service will take place at the University Church in Loma Linda, California, on Saturday, March 24, from 3-5 p.m.
-The event will feature music and memories, and all are invited to attend.
+A Celebration of Life service took place at the University Church in Loma Linda, California, on Saturday, March 24, from 3-4:30 p.m.

 Del Delker (born Ardella V. Delker) came into this world on October 21, 1924 in the small Midwestern town of Java, South Dakota.
 At an early age, Del’s father left the family, leaving her mother, Martha, to care for Del and her brother, Stanley.
 In 1931, as the Great Depression deepened, her mother, with $59 in her purse, decided to move to California along with her two sisters and brother-in-law.
 Their money ran out in Yakima, Washington, where they got jobs in a fruit cannery until they could earn enough money to continue their trip to California.
 They eventually settled in Oakland, where Martha worked as a caterer.